-Adaptability is the measure of efficiency of cardiovascular system in response to physical activity.
+Adaptability is the measure of the efficiency of the cardiovascular system in response to physical activity.
 This component of fitness shows the ability of the heart and the rest of circulatory system to adapt to physical loads.
 The “stronger” one’s cardiovascular system, the higher the level of adaptability.
 This component of fitness can significantly improve with the right exercise program as well as with diet.

 These two components of fitness are complementary yet essentially different and are assessed in two distinct ways.
 The level of Wellness is determined by analysis of Heart Rate Variability during the stationary phases of the test: the Supine and the Upright stages.
 The level of Adaptability is determined by the Transition period of the test.
 If you compare just the transition part of the rhythmographic strip of a well-trained and an unfit person you can see how the two curves are different.
 The basic rule is that the steeper and the deeper the transitional curve, the higher the adaptability level.

 Wellness and adaptability levels do not directly depend on each other.
 A person with low ability to adapt to physical loads may still be able to efficiently manage stress in general.
 This combination would correspond to a low level of adaptability and a high level of wellness.
-However, in the majority of cases these two aspects of fitness show significant correlation, and higher levels of adaptability correspond to higher wellness levels, indicting higher fitness overall.
+However, in the majority of cases, these two aspects of fitness show a significant correlation, and higher levels of adaptability correspond to higher wellness levels, indicating higher fitness overall.

 If a client is not at his or her top performance level, an effective, well-designed exercise program with a personal trainer will result in a noticeable increase in the level of adaptability, and, if combined with the healthy lifestyle, in improved wellness level.